mucosal-immunology-lab/nf-mucimmuno/scRNAseq/README.md

 There are several customisation options that are available within the `nextflow.config` file.
 While the defaults should be suitable for those with access to the M3 MASSIVE cluster genomics partition, for those without access, of for those who require different amounts of resources, there are ways to change these.

+In order to work with different technologies, and accommodate for differences in cell label structure (CLS), the STAR parameters `--soloType` and `--soloCBmatchWLtype` are set in a CLS-dependent manner.
+This is required, because the BD Rhapsody system has a complex barcode structure.
+The 10X Chromium system on the other hand has a simple barcode structure with a single barcode and single UMI.
+Additionally, the `--soloCBmatchWLtype = EditDist2` only works with `--soloType = CB_UMI_Complex`, and therefore `--soloCBmatchWLtype = 1MM multi Nbase pseudocounts` is used for 10X Chromium runs.

+* For BD Rhapsody sequencing: `--soloType = CB_UMI_Complex` and `--soloCBmatchWLtype = EditDist2`.
+* For 10X Chromium sequencing: `--soloType = CB_UMI_Simple` and `--soloCBmatchWLtype = 1MM multi Nbase pseudocounts`.
+  * Additionally, 10X Chromium runs use `--clipAdapterType = CellRanger4`.

 To adjust the `cluster` profile settings, stay within the appropriate section at the top of the file.

 ***Parameters***